-Genetics & Genome Biology (GGB) research at the SickKids Research Institute aims to determine the role genes play in paediatric health by innovating sequencing and disease modeling technologies.
+The Genetics & Genome Biology (GGB) program at SickKids Research Institute aims to determine the role genes play in paediatric health by innovating sequencing and disease modeling technologies.

 Led by program head Dr. Monica Justice, GGB researchers use genetics and genomics to understand human health and disease, as well as genetic and environmental influences on disease risk.
 The team translates that knowledge to improve child health through treatment or prevention strategies.

 Researchers are affiliated with multiple institutions in Toronto’s Discovery District, including the University of Toronto and the Vector Institute.

 1,464 manuscripts published in the past five years

 300 publications featuring GGB researchers

 75%+ faculty papers have an h-index of ≥20

 - Dr. Ronald Cohn

 - Dr. Seema Mital

 - Dr. Christopher Pearson